Children’s passports in family law matters

 The law presumes that the person/s named on the child’s birth certificate is the child’s parent/s.
 A parent has parental responsibility for the child.

 Parental responsibility is generally the power a person has to make decisions about a child’s long-term care, welfare and development (for example, education, health and medical needs, the child’s name and cultural and religious upbringing).
-Parental responsibility can be shared (both parents must make the long-term decisions together) or sole (only one parent has the power to make the long-term decision).
+Parental responsibility can involve joint decision-making, where both parents are required to consult each other and make a genuine effort to come to a joint decision, or sole responsibility, where one parent has the power to make the long-term decision.

 What if there is only one parent named on the birth certificate?